MissaouiChedy/MissaouiChedy.github.io/_posts/2024-12-08-sending-messages-with-azure-event-hubs.md

 readonly record struct Message(Guid Id, DateTime TimeStamp, string Content) { }
 ```

-At the very bottom of the program, we define the `Message` record which is our message format
+At the very bottom of the program, we define the `Message` record which is our message format.

 At the beginning, we create an `EventHubProducerClient` by using `new DefaultAzureCredential()`, this enables us to authenticate to EventHub without having to use
 a connection string and to connect via az cli authentication locally and [Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) Authentication in Azure Environments.